The Spin-Charge-Family theory offers the explanation for all the assumptions of the Standard model, for the Dark matter, for the Matter-antimatter asymmetry, making several predictions: The spin-charge family theory, the starting action and assumptions

-{\bf v.}: $\;\;$ At the electroweak break the scalar fields with the space index $s=(7,8)$, originating in $\tilde{\omega}_{abs}$, as well as some superposition of $\omega_{s' s" s}$ (those which conserve the electromagnetic charge) get nonzero vacuum expectation values, what changes also their masses.
-They contribute to mass matrices of twice the four families, as well as to the masses of the heavy vector bosons (the two members of the weak triplet and the superposition of the third member of the triplet and the hyper vector field, App.~\ref{generatorsandfields}).
+{\bf C v.} $\;\;$ At the electroweak break the scalar fields with the space index $s=(7,8)$ - originating in $\tilde{\omega}_{abs}$, as well as some superposition of $\omega_{s' s" s}$ with the quantum numbers ($Q,Q',Y'$), conserving the colour and the electromagnetic charge - change their mutual interaction, and gaining nonzero vacuum expectation values change correspondingly also their masses.
+They contribute to mass matrices of twice the four families, as well as to the masses of the heavy vector bosons.

-All the rest scalar fields keep masses of the condensate scale and are correspondingly (so far) unobservable in the low energy regime~\footnote{Correspondingly $d=(13+1)$ manifests in $d=(3+1)$ spins and charges as if one would start with $d=(9+1)$ instead of with $d=(13+1)$, since the plane $(5,6)$ and the plane in which the vector $\tau^{4}$ lies, are unobservable at low energies.}.
+All the rest scalar fields keep masses of the scale of the condensate and are correspondingly unobservable in the low energy regime.

-The fourth family to the observed three ones will (sooner or later) be observed at the LHC.
-Its properties are under the consideration~\cite{gn2013}, while the stable of the upper four families is the candidate for the dark matter~\cite{gn}.
+The fourth family to the observed three ones is {\it predicted to be observed} at the LHC.
+Its properties are under consideration~\cite{gn2013,gn2015}, the {\it baryons of the stable family of the upper four families offer the explanation for the dark matter}~\cite{gn}.
+The {\it triplet and anti-triplet scalar fields} contribute together with the condensate to the {\it matter/anti-matter asymmetry}.